This is a guest post by author Alishba M.

 7. Automate repetitive processes

-Unit tests play a key role in automating repetitive testing tasks, allowing teams to focus on more complex scenarios that require manual intervention.
-Because unit tests are designed to run automatically, they ensure that core functionalities continue to work as expected with every code change.
-This is especially valuable when testing frequently modified components or large codebases, where manual verification would be time-consuming and error-prone.
+Unit tests play a key role in automating repetitive testing tasks, allowing teams to focus their time on more complex scenarios that require deeper investigation or manual validation.
+Because unit tests are designed to run automatically, they help verify that core functionality continues to behave as expected with every code change.
+This is especially valuable in fast-moving codebases, where manual verification would be time-consuming and inconsistent.

-While TestRail isn’t an automation framework itself, it integrates seamlessly with tools like Selenium or Ranorex.
-This allows teams to centralize both manual and automated test results, making it easier to track test coverage, identify issues, and generate reports.
+While TestRail is not an automation framework itself, it helps teams centralize both manual and automated test results in one place.
+That makes it easier to track coverage, review execution outcomes, and improve visibility across development and QA workflows.

 Unit testing with TestRail